Shingles is an infection of a nerve and the surrounding skin, which results in an extremely painful, itchy rash on one side of your body.

 Shingles itself can't be cured – but there's plenty you can do to relieve the symptoms.

 Keep the rash as dry and clean as possible, wear loose-fitting clothing and use non-stick dressings.
-Try applying calamine lotion to soothe and cool the skin.
+Try applying calamine lotion to soothe and cool the skin, but not too much at once as it might become difficult to remove.
 A cold compress may also help – but never use it for more than 20 minutes, to avoid aggravating the blisters.
+Don't apply antibiotic creams as this can slow down healing.

 Over-the-counter painkillers, such as paracetamol or ibuprofen, will help ease the aches and soreness.
 Your GP may also prescribe a course of antiviral tablets, but these are most effective if taken within 72 hours of the rash first appearing.
 They can reduce the severity and length of the shingles episode, as well as prevent further complications.